 While the Northern Bank prides itself on being a community institution — the #1 Community Bank in New England, in fact, according to S&P Global Market Intelligence Rankings — Northern Bank Direct is nationally available to anyone with a few minutes to spare.

 Northern Bank Direct Money Market Account + Current Rates

 All of Northern Bank Direct’s deposit accounts, whether it be variable rate money market accounts or fixed rate CDs, are owned by Northern Bank.
-They FDIC-insured up to $250,000 per depositor or $500,000 for joint accounts.
+They are FDIC-insured up to $250,000 per depositor or $500,000 for joint accounts.